oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

 ## Introduction

-Now that replication is established and verified from the source database to the target database, you can set up bidirectional replication from the target to the source.
-This lab walks you through the steps create and run an Extract on the target, and create and run a Replicat on the source in the Oracle Cloud Infrastructure (OCI) GoldenGate Deployment Console.
+This lab walks you through the steps create and run an Extract, create an run a Distribution Path, and create and run a Target-Initiated Path.

 Estimated time: 20 minutes

-### About Extracts, Distribution Paths, and Target Initiated Paths
+### About Extracts, Distribution Paths, and Target-Initiated Paths

 An Extract is a process that extracts, or captures, data from a source database.
+A Distribution Path is a source-to-destination configuration that uses the Distribution Service to send data in a distributed environment.
+A Target-initiated path enables the Receiver Service to initiate a path to the Distribution Service on the target deployment and pull trail files.

 ### Objectives

 In this lab, you will:
-* Add and run an Extract
+* Add and run an Extract process to capture data
-* Add and run a Distribution Path
+* Add and run a Distribution Path to send data
-* Add and run a Target Initiated Path
+* Add and run a Target-Initiated Path to pull trail files

 ## Task 1:  Add and run an Extract